ibm-cloud-docs/EventStreams/managing_access.md

 ### Cluster requirements
 {: #cluster_actions}

 By controlling access to the cluster resource, you can determine which applications and users can connect to the service.
-You must have at least Reader role access to the cluster resource to do anything with {{site.data.keyword.messagehub}}.
-For most actions, access to another resource is necessary in addition.
+In addition to the policies required for the resource types below, Access to 'ResourceType: Cluster' and a 'Role: Reader, Writer, Manager' is required.

 ### Producer actions
 {: #producing_actions}